isiagi/jwt-node-auth/README.md

  //headers must have

-`Bearer ${token}`
+`Authorization: Bearer ${token}`

+Example
-// "Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MSwiaWF0IjoxNjgzMDIxMjU4LCJleHAiOjE2ODMwMjE3NTh9.jDVTDEoZsEG2m70qrxKzRcv1qo8er02PzFv3V-05ou0"
+// "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MSwiaWF0IjoxNjgzMDIxMjU4LCJleHAiOjE2ODMwMjE3NTh9.jDVTDEoZsEG2m70qrxKzRcv1qo8er02PzFv3V-05ou0"

  If the token is valid, the middleware will set the req.user property to the decoded token payload.